National Weather Service Forecast for: Waynesville, NC

 Night

-Tuesday Night: Showers And Thunderstorms Likely then Chance Showers And Thunderstorms
+Tuesday Night: Chance Showers And Thunderstorms

 Wednesday